Skip to main content

 Here’s the Scoop

 Although technically a Maryland native, Karin Sellers knows DC like the back of her hand.
-She went to school in the area, her siblings attended Howard and her family brought property across from the university, which is now home to Sellers' own small business, Here’s The Scoop.
-Aside from its variety of ice creams and desserts, the sweet shop serves as a community space for events and a source for the latest ‘scoop.’
+She went to school in the area, her siblings attended Howard and her family bought property across from the University, which is now home to Sellers' own small business, Here’s The Scoop.
+Aside from its variety of ice creams and desserts, the sweet shop serves as a community space for events and a source for the latest "scoop."
 The Georgia Avenue locale dishes out ice cream, of course, but also cakes, pies, cookies and brownies.
 The frozen treats come in a variety of flavors, including salted caramel pretzel and double chocolate fudge brownie.
-There are also vegan options from Maryland's Taharka Brothers and Cajou Creamery.
+Vegan options are available from Maryland's Taharka Brothers and Cajou Creamery.

 02